JamesSkemp/words/content/post/review-panasonic-er-gb60-k-precision-beard-and-hair-trimmer-for-facehair.md

 +++
-title = "Review: Panasonic ER-GB60-K Precision Beard and Hair Trimmer for Face/Hair" summary = "The following is a review of the Panasonic ER-GB60-K Precision Beard and Hair Trimmer for Face/Hair, received as part of the Amazon Vine program.
+title = "Review: Panasonic ER-GB60-K Precision Beard and Hair Trimmer for Face/Hair" description = "The following is a review of the Panasonic ER-GB60-K Precision Beard and Hair Trimmer for Face/Hair, received as part of the Amazon Vine program.
 Spoiler: I really like them." draft = false comments = false date = "2015-11-09T17:20:10-06:00"